FinndropStudios/TYPO3-8.x-boilerplate/README.md

 Run `./boil.sh firstinstall` to start the configuration of your project.
 Follow the steps and you're done and you're fresh TYPO3 instance is up and running.

+## Feture usage

+### ssh keygen

+ssh to your server/docker container/... and run `./boil.sh keygen`.
+Follow the instructions on screen.

+This feature may be needed when using a webhook (GitHub, Gitlab, ...) for deployment to set up an ssh key for the user which is running php.
+This feature creates an ssh  keypair through php, so there's no need to have `sh-keygen` installed on your environment.

 ## Other commands

 - `.boil.sh unittests update` updates unittests